himanshi-2002/Drum-Kit/README.md

-Drum-Kit is basically designed to learn various js concepts such as adding music to drum buttons and playing them by clicking on them.
-These buttons can also be played using keyboard keys.
+Drum-Kit is designed to produce different sounds of the drum by either clicking the buttons or pressing the keyboard keys.
+It is made using HTML, CSS, and Js.